silliman/2019FastStart/MarblesSmartContractLab.rst

 The *hostScripts* directory is not used in this lab.

-The *marblesUI* directory is used in the next lab, in which you will be working with the web UI for Marbles.
+The *marblesUI* directory is used in the next lab, in which you will be working with the brwoser-based user interface (UI) for Marbles.

-The *scripts* directory contains a script named *setpeer* that you will be using throughout this lab from within the *cli* Docker container.
-This will be explained further in *Section 5*.
+The *scripts* directory contains a script named *setpeer* that you will be using throughout this lab from within the *cli* Docker container. *setpeer* will be explained in *Section 5*.

-Congratulations!
-You are now ready to get to the hard part of the lab!
-Proceed to the next section please.

 Section 4	- Bring up the twelve Docker containers that comprise the Hyperledger Fabric network
 ==============================================================================================